Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Macdonald difference operators

 To find the correlation functions (see the definition in \eqref{eq:DefCorrelationFunction}) of some finite subset $T=\{t_j\}_{j\in [1,m]}$ of $\ZZ$, we need to sum the Pfaffian Schur measure of all those partitions $\lambda$ for which the set $\{\lambda_i-i\}_{i\in \NN}$ contains $T$.
-But, this sum is essentially given by the coefficient of $\prod q^{t_j+n}_j$ (up to some constant) in the right side of \eqref{eq:MacOnPartMultiple}.
-We elaborate more on this in Section~\ref{CorOfSinglePartition}.
+But, this sum is essentially given by the coefficient of $\prod_j q^{t_j+n}_j$ (up to some constant) in the right side of \eqref{eq:MacOnPartMultiple}.
+The goal of the next two sections is to find contour integral formulas of the coefficient of $\prod_j q^{t_j+n}_j$.
+We elaborate more on the correlation functions in Section~\ref{CorOfSinglePartition}.

-\section{Contour Integral Formulas}
+\section{Contour integral formulas}

-Main aim of this section is to derive a contour integral formula for the action of the Macdonald operators on the partition function of the Pfaffian Schur measure.
+The main aim of this section is to derive a contour integral formula for the action of Macdonald difference operators on the partition function of the Pfaffian Schur measure.
 It can be anticipated from \eqref{eq:MacOnPartMultiple} that the action of Macdonald operators computes the expectation of $\prod_{j=1}^m \sum_{i=1}^{n} q^{\lambda_i+n-i}_{j}$ under the Pfaffian Schur measure.
-Thus, the contour integral formula provides us a neat form of the expectation.
 For similar exposition in the case of Macdonald process, see \cite[Section~2.2.3]{BorodinCorwinMac} and for Schur process, see \cite[Section~2.2]{A14}.

-Consider a function $G,\CC^n\to \CC$ which has the following form
+Consider a function $G\colon \CC^n\to \CC$ which has the following form

-for $X:=(x_1,\ldots ,x_n)$.
-In what follows, we present an contour integral formula for the action of the Macdonald operators on $G(X)$ where the function $G$ has the form shown above.
-Similar formula for the action of Macdonald $(q,t)$- operators will appear in an upcoming work \cite{GuiBorCor17}.
-Whenever $f$ is an identity function, one can find an analogous formula in \cite[Prop.~2.2.11]{BorodinCorwinMac}. \bt Consider any function $G$ of the form shown in \eqref{eq:PfaffianDecomposableFunstion}.
-We assume $x_i\neq x_j$ if $i\neq j$.
-Let $f$ be a holomorphic function such that it is non-zero in some neighborhoods around $\{x_ix_j\}_{1\leq i,j\leq n}$ and it does not contain any poles near $\{q^2x_ix_j\}_{1\leq i,j\leq n}$.
-Furthermore, let us assume that $g$ is also a holomorphic function such that it is non-zero in the neighborhoods of $\{x_1,\ldots x_{n}\}$ and does not have any poles near $\{qx_1,\ldots ,qx_{n}\}$.
+for $X:=(x_1,\dots ,x_n)$.
+We start with deriving a contour integral formula for the action of the Macdonald operators on $G(X)$ where the function $G$ has the form shown above.
+Similar formulas for the action of Macdonald $(q,t)$-operators recently appeared in \cite[Proposition~3.3]{GuiBorCor17}.
+Whenever~$f$ is the identity function, one can find an analogous formula in \cite[Proposition~2.2.11]{BorodinCorwinMac}. \bt Consider any function $G$ of the form shown in \eqref{eq:PfaffianDecomposableFunstion}.
+We assume $x_i\neq x_j$ and $qx_i\neq x_j$ if $i\neq j$.
+Let $f$ be a holomorphic function such that it is non-zero in some neighborhoods around $\{x_ix_j\}_{1\leq i,j\leq n}$ and it does not contain any poles near $\big\{q^2x_ix_j,qx_ix_j\big\}_{1\leq i,j\leq n}$ for some $q\in \CC$ with $|q|<1$.
+Furthermore, let us assume that $g$ is also a holomorphic function such that it is non-zero in the neighborhoods of $\{x_1,\dots, x_{n}\}$ and does not have any pole near $\{qx_1,\dots ,qx_{n}\}$.
 Then, we have